Moomi98/Moomi98/README.md

 I like riding a bike and singing! 🚲🎶

-🔥 I hope to make every website comfortable! 🔥
+🔥 I hope to make every website more comfortable! 🔥

 <h2 align="center">🛠Skills🛠</h1>